jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-app/index.md

 I would have added unit and integration tests, but I didn't even know they were a thing when I started, and by the time I was ready to start working with them, I was phasing this project out in favor of the update.

 Besides that, I actually don't have many regrets on this project.
 Of course I would refactor it a bit to be cleaner, and I probably would have chosen Next.js, or better yet SvelteKit (which is what I went with for [v2](./leadgeek-v2)).
-But I would consider this an overall success.
-Mission accomplished.
-Let's pack up and go home.
+But I would consider this an overall success 🎉.

 ## Wrapping up